Skip to content

 • angle_offset (float | None) - rotation offset in degrees; auto-computed if None.
 Default is None

 • color (Display.Color | None) - outline / fill colour.
-Default is Display.WHITE
+Default is display.WHITE

 • fill (bool | None) - filled polygon if True, outline only if False.
 Default is False

-display.draw_polygon(50, 50, 20, 4, color = Display.GREEN)
+display.draw_polygon(50, 50, 20, 4, color = display.GREEN)

 .polygon_center(polygon) -> (int, int)